-Whilst our main service provision is supported accommodation and supported living, within this we are able to offer a wide range of services to our residents to help get them back on track and reintegrated into the social community.
-The approaches adopted to facilitate the recovery process considers a mindset that looks at what the residents are able to do rather than not to do; using the right interventions at the right time; to build on their strengths for better outcomes; take a creative, flexible and personalised way; take a holistic and integrated approach through, for instance, multi-agency working, implement service specifications that reflect personalisation that uses imbedded tools and services; and taking a preventative approach.
+Whilst our main service provision is supported accommodation and supported living, within this, we are able to offer a wide range of services to our residents to help get them back on track and reintegrated into the social community.
+The approaches adopted to facilitate the recovery process considers a mindset that looks at what the residents are able to do rather than not to do; using the right interventions at the right time; to build on their strengths for better outcomes; take a creative, flexible and personalised way; take a holistic and integrated approach through, for instance, multi-agency working, implement service specifications that reflect personalisation that uses embedded tools and services; and taking a preventative approach.

 Supported Housing & Living

-We aim to provide a range of low, medium and high support accommodation, including fully-catered to self-contained accommodation; access to essential support 24/7; a concierge-style service; and selective supported living advice which enables and empowers residents to develop the skills and financial means to sustain future tenancies.
+We aim to provide a range of low, medium and high support accommodation, including fully-catered to self-contained accommodation; access to essential support 24/7; a concierge-style service; and selectively supported living advice which enables and empowers residents to develop the skills and financial means to sustain future tenancies.
 The services we provide in our accommodation facilities are essential in helping to build confidence, independence and stability for our residents, thus reducing possible future risk of homelessness.
-Amongst other methods to develop independency, we encourage our residents to develop their values and moral education which assist with social reintegration.
+Amongst other methods to develop independence, we encourage our residents to develop their values and moral education which assist with social reintegration.